|Nutritional Guidelines (per serving)|

 Extinguish before drinking.

 Be careful when playing with fire in your bar.
 Accidents happen, so make sure hair and clothing are out of the way, you don't pour too much rum, and that everyone around you knows there is about to be fire.
 If you've had a bit too much to drink already, skip the fire and save it for another day.

 Change things up for these other B-50 drinks.
 Layer the ingredients in the order given.

 The B-51 Shot: Equal pours of Kahlua, Bailey's Irish Cream, and Frangelico.

 The B-53 Shot: The B-53 shot typically includes an anise-flavored liqueur like sambuca or absinthe.
 For example Kahlua, Bailey's Irish Cream, and sambuca.
 They're some of the most potent shots of the B-50 family, both in taste and alcohol content, depending on what alcohol you choose to use.

 The B-54 Shot: Equal pours of Kahlua, Bailey's Irish Cream, and tequila.

 How Strong are the B-50 Shots?

-If we were to pour any of these shots with the call brands and kept that third ingredient at 80 proof, we can estimate how strong they are.
-On average, the layered B-52 is about 26% ABV (52 proof).
+If you were to pour any of these shots with the call brands and kept that third ingredient at 80 proof, you can estimate how strong they are.
+On average, the layered B-52 is about 26 percent ABV (52 proof).